History of Jimmy Kimmel in Timeline

 In 2020, Jimmy Kimmel hosted the Primetime Emmy Awards for the third time.

-2020: Learning about family connection with Martha Stewart
+2020: Discovery of Relationship with Martha Stewart

 Loading Video...

-2021: Title sponsor of the LA Bowl
+2021: Title Sponsor of the LA Bowl

-In 2021, Jimmy Kimmel became the title sponsor of the LA Bowl, which was later officially known as the Jimmy Kimmel LA Bowl.
+In 2021, Kimmel became the title sponsor of the LA Bowl for that year.

-2022: Jimmy Kimmel LA Bowl
+2022: Jimmy Kimmel LA Bowl Established

 March 12, 2023: Hosted 95th Academy Awards